What is Human Trafficking?

 Involved with gangs, drug and/or alcohol use, signs of physical abuse, tattoos or brands.

-Increasingly interested or talks a lot about dreams, starts becoming secluded and you start to see her less and less.
+Increasingly interested or talks a lot about dreams, starts becoming secluded and you start to see him/her less and less.

 Is not free to leave or come and go as he/she wishes.